-The proposed development of a 30m lattice mast will reduce the visual impact on the surrounding environment.
+The proposed development of a 30m monople mast will reduce the visual impact on the surrounding environment when compared to a lattice mast.

 The proposed activity will not produce any odours.
 Localised construction noise can be expected.
 However, the construction noise will be temporary in nature and as a mitigation measure, construction activities will be limited to normal working hours.
 The proposed development will have an insignificant impact on the surrounding areas in terms of nuisance.